ipbrennan90/PiMotions/docs/part1.md

 4. Click "Add device" to configure a resinOS image specifically for your application.
 Choose the recommend resinOS version, then toggle on "Development" under "Select Edition" and "Wifi + Ethernet" under "Network Connection".
 5. Click Advanced, then select the checkbox "Download configuration file only".
-6. Click the Download configuration file
+6. Download the configuration file.

-While the resinOS image is downloading, do the following:

 5. From your resin.io dashboard, set device configuration variables by clicking on "Fleet Configuration".
 Add the following two device config variables:
 - NAME: `RESIN_HOST_CONFIG_gpu_mem` VALUE: `128`